madebits/madebits.github.io/r/linux-csman.md

 sudo csman.sh o container.bin secret.bin -ck -i e -ao @foo -k --- -n n1
 ```

 We are passing here some options to `cskey.sh` via `-ck ... ---` and giving container a name via `-n`.
+The name will be `csm-n1`, mounted in `$HOME/mnt/csm-n1`.

 If the ETX4 volume has no label `csman.sh` will try to give it a label based on filename.
 You can use `-sl label` option to specify a new EXT4 volume label with open.

-It is possible to open the container, but leave it unmounted by passing `-u` to open command.
+It is possible to open the container, but leave it unmounted by passing `-u` to open command (e.g. if you want to `fsck` it).
 In this case you can use `sudo csman.sh mount name` later to mount the file system.
-Similarly, if a container is open and mounted `sudo csman.sh umount name` will unmount it only (but not close *dm-crypt*).
+Similarly, if a container is open and mounted `sudo csman.sh umount name` will unmount it only (but not close *dm-crypt* device).

 #### Open Options

-There are some additional options that can be specified with open command. `-r` to mount read-only, and `-l` to keep container open live - the open command does not exit in this case, it waits for you to press twice *Enter* key to close the container.
+There are some additional options that can be specified with open command. `-r` to mount *read-only*, and `-l` to keep container open *live* - the open command does not exit in this case, it waits for you to press twice *Enter* key to close the container.

 For these commands there are a few open command shortcuts: `o` *open*, `ol` *open ... -l* and `olr` *open ... -r -l*.